Akira Sasaki's current situation | Return to alpine racing, announces his challenge for the Italian Olympics [Interview]

 So, on March 9th, I was in a hotel in Sapporo.
 I was sitting on the bed, checking Instagram, and the moment I put my phone down, I was like, "Let's do it.
 I can do this."
 That was the moment a switch flipped.
 It just clicked, and everything became unquestionable

-From there, I contacted (Keisuke) Iyama and my partner and reported the decision to them, who said, "Maybe it was too late (to make the decision)," to which I replied, "Yeah, I agree."
+From there, I contacted Keisuke Iyama and my partner and told them what I had decided, and they said, "Isn't it too late (to make the decision)?" and I replied, "You're right."

-Iyama told me, "By doing it now, more people will support you, and you'll definitely set something bigger in motion than before.
-Above all, I think everything will have changed when you finish, so there's no reason not to do it.
-You should definitely do it."
+Iyama said, "By doing it now, you'll gain more supporters, and something bigger will definitely happen than before.
+More than anything, I think everything will have changed when you've accomplished it, so there's no reason not to do it.
+You absolutely must do it."

-My partner also told me, "You can do it, so you should definitely do it!
+My partner also said, "You can do it, so you should definitely do it!
 You only live once, so you should definitely do it.
-I think that by taking on the challenge now, something big, invisible, wonderful will start to move."
+I think something big, invisible, and wonderful will be set in motion by taking on this challenge again now."

 I immediately contacted my entire team, including the medical, training, strength and motion analysis teams, and told them, "I'm going to do it, so be prepared and be ready."
 Naturally, I also called Ito-san, the service technician, and told him that I didn't know what would happen after that, but that this is how I felt, and I contacted the media that same day